shubham-petwal/InvestHub/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments